cheminfo/eln-docs/docs/spectra/mass/view-and-process-hr-mass/README.md

 Please note that for the calculation of the monoisotopic mass we didn’t consider the charge !

-NB: only stable isotopes are considered !
+NB: only stable isotopes are considered!